SeanPesce/Library_Wrappers/README.md

-# Library_Wrappers
+# Library Wrappers

-Compilation of shared library wrapper templates for Windows and Linux from various authors
+A compilation of shared library wrapper templates (for Windows and Linux) from various authors.